Andrewogg92/it-service-automation/README.md

 ### Visual Architecture
-![Knowledge Base Auditor Workflow](./knowledge_base_auditor/assets/auditor_flow_canvas.png) This orchestration pipeline queries a PostgreSQL knowledge index, determines whether existing documentation already exists, and conditionally generates new KB drafts while logging execution state and API failures.
+![Knowledge Base Auditor Workflow](./knowledge_base_auditor/assets/auditor_flow_canvas.png) This orchestration pipeline processes resolution notes extracted from support tickets, checks a PostgreSQL knowledge index for existing documentation, and conditionally generates new knowledge base articles when no match is found, while logging execution state and API errors for observability.

 ### Business Impact